jestjs/jest/docs/TutorialjQuery.md

     $('#button').click();

     // Assert that the fetchCurrentUser function was called, and that the
-    // #username span's innter text was updated as we'd it expect. expect(fetchCurrentUser).toBeCalled();
+    // #username span's inner text was updated as we'd expect it to. expect(fetchCurrentUser).toBeCalled();
     expect($('#username').text()).toEqual('Johnny Cash - Logged In');
   });